Student check list for saving money on housing

 Looking for an affordable place to live is not an easy task.
 Make sure you start doing your research months before moving day.
-Research the area, the general asking price of rentals in the area and the also, the amenities available.
+Research the area, the general asking price of rentals in the area and also, the amenities available.
 Make use of classified websites such as Kijiji, Craigslist, and ViewIt.

-4. Rent all inclusive
+4. Rent all-inclusive

 Renting with roommates can be challenging when it comes to things like utilities.
 You can’t control the amount of water and electricity that your friends use, for example, so it’s a good idea to look for a place where your landlord is okay with handling the utilities.

 This is something to really keep in mind when you are shopping for a place to rent.
-All inclusive utilities will help you out a lot if you have laundry machines and/or as a dishwasher in the home.
+All-inclusive utilities will help you out a lot if you have laundry machines and/or as a dishwasher in the home.

 5. Rent with friends

 When renting, it’s always a great idea to rent with friends to save money.
-Splitting the cost of rent, utilities and even food can save you significant amounts of money!
+Splitting the cost of rent, utilities, and even food can save you significant amounts of money!
 Plus, it’s always a great idea to live with friends simply for the social aspect of it (as long as your friends are responsible, of course!).

 6. Look for laundry facilities

 If possible, try to find a place to live that includes laundry machines in your living space.
 Why?
 It will save you a lot of time (you don’t have to walk to a laundromat to clean your clothes).
-Also, if your utilities are included, you don’t have to spend extra money laundry.
-If your utilities are not included, you should invest in a high quality laundry rack instead of using the dryer, to save on hydro.
+Also, if your utilities are included, you don’t have to spend extra money on laundry.
+If your utilities are not included, you should invest in a high-quality laundry rack instead of using the dryer, to save on hydro.

 Try not to purchase a flimsy one because when clothing is wet, it can be very heavy.
 The better the rack, the more clothing you can hang to dry.
-Also, hang drying your clothing will prolong the life of your garment (another money saving tip).
+Also, hang drying your clothing will prolong the life of your garment (another money-saving tip).

 If your rental does not include laundry, there is a chance that the laundry machines at a laundromat are much bigger than you need.
 If this is the case, consider doing laundry with your roommate to split the costs.